aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

-* As we can see outlier in the data and will distort the whole linear regression line.
+* As we can see, an outlier in the data will distort the whole linear regression line.
-* Clearly the line is unable to diﬀerentiate the classes with the linear line fit
+* Clearly, the line is unable to diﬀerentiate the classes with the linear line fit
-* The line should have been at the vertical yellow line which is able to divide the positive and negative classes i.e yes or no for insurance
+* The line should have been at the vertical yellow line, which can divide the positive and negative classes, i.e., yes or no for insurance

-**Well, life would be much simpler if we had a algorithm that would fit the points like below right?
-It is a much better fit compared to regression line!**
+**Well, life would be much simpler if we had an algorithm that would fit the points like below, right?
+It is a much better fit compared to the regression line!**